GooTechnologies/learn/tutorials/images-in-html-components/index.md

 Now whenever ctx.worldData.maxHealth changes, the health bar will automatically re-size to show the changes.

-We can tap into the callback function we created in the second tutorial:  <a href="http://goolabs.wpengine.com/learn/?p=1025">Using HTML Buttons to Affect the Scene</a>
+We can tap into the callback function we created in the second tutorial:  <a href="{{ '/tutorials/html-interact' | prepend: site.baseurl }}">Using HTML Buttons to Affect the Scene</a>

 Just change the callback function for the sound button like so: